Loshamano74/WebSearcher/README.md

 5. Run the main.py script

 # How to clone repo
-1. Paste this in a terminal:  https://github.com/Loshamano74/WebSearcher.git
+1. Paste this in a terminal:  git clone https://github.com/Loshamano74/WebSearcher.git
 2. Go to the directory:  cd WebSearcher
 3. Run the python file:  python3 main.py